paypal/glamorous/README.md

 #### GlamorousComponent

 The `GlamorousComponent` is what is returned from the `glamorousComponentFactory`.
-Its job is to get all the styles together get a `className` (from [`glamor`][glamor]) and forward that on to your component.
+Its job is to get all the styles together to get a `className` (from [`glamor`][glamor]) and forward that on to your component.

 For examples below, we'll use this as our GlamorousComponent: